Taman Sri Muda: Sri Muda Modern Market

-The Sri Muda Modern Market (Malay: Pasar Moden Sri Muda), a six-story complex located at Jalan Mewah 25/63 in Shah Alam, opened in March 2021 following a RM28 million redevelopment initiated in June 2017.
+The Sri Muda Modern Market (Malay: Pasar Moden Sri Muda), a six-story complex located at Jalan Mewah 25/63 in Shah Alam, opened in March 2021 following construction that began in 2017 and was completed in December 2020 at a total cost of RM28 million.
 Completed on 15 December 2020 after 4.5 years of construction, the project received RM25 million in interest-free loans from the Selangor state government.

-The market features 219 trading lots – an increase from its predecessor – organized into dedicated halal and non-halal zones accommodating wet goods, dry goods, retail shops, and food stalls.
-Its three operational floors are complemented by a three-level parking garage with capacity for 216 cars and 75 motorcycles, designed to serve as flood mitigation infrastructure during monsoon seasons.
+The market features 219 trading lots – an increase from its predecessor – The market comprises 60 halal wet-market units, four non-halal units, 56 dry-market units, 79 food-and-beverage stalls, 18 kiosks and 32 cold-storage rooms.
+Its six-storey building includes three levels of parking, with 216 parking spaces, The parking area has also been made available to residents as a higher-ground parking area during flood risks.
 Additional facilities include prayer rooms, waste disposal systems, 14 CCTV units, and plans for future free WiFi installation.

 To support vendors during the COVID-19 pandemic, the Shah Alam City Council waived licensing fees, requiring only monthly rental payments (RM300–RM500 depending on stall type).
 The market replaced temporary trading areas established after the demolition of the original market, whose private land is slated for redevelopment.